Mirddinhell/raspberrypi-manjaro-ipad-usb-gadget/README.md

 systemctl start wpa_supplicant@wlan0
 systemctl enable wpa_supplicant@wlan0
 systemctl restart systemd-networkd
-ip a # wlan0 に IP アドレスが降ってきていることを確認する
+ip a # Make sure you have an IP address on wlan0 Initial setting
-Initial setting
 Since some settings specific to the disk image used this time have been made, we will return them to the normal state.

 vi /etc/pacman.d/mirrorlist
-# Geo-IP based mirror selection and load balancing のミラーサーバが一番上に来るように、それより上にある行を削除する
+# Geo-IP based mirror selection and load balancing Delete the rows above it so that the mirror server of
 vi /etc/pacman.conf
-# 末尾付近にある aur などは見にいく必要がないので削除
+# Delete aur near the end because you don't have to go to see it
 The following are general initial settings.

-pacman -Syyu # パッケージデータベースの同期とパッケージのアップグレード passwd # root ユーザのパスワード変更 pacman -S sudo hostnamectl set-hostname Raspberry-beetle # ホスト名の設定 (mDNS ではこのホスト名 + .local が使用されるので短めがおすすめです) timedatectl set-timezone Asia/Tokyo visudo
+pacman -Syyu # Package database synchronization and package upgrade passwd # root Change user password pacman -S sudo hostnamectl set-hostname Raspberry-beetle # Hostname setting (mDNS uses this hostname + .local, so a shorter one is recommended) timedatectl set-timezone Asia/Tokyo visudo
-# wheel グループのユーザに sudo 権限を与えるために以下の行を有効化しておく
+# wheel Enable the following lines to give sudo privileges to users in the group
 # %wheel ALL=(ALL) ALL
 Created by general user
 I created a user named kebo, but read it as your favorite username and run it.

-useradd kebo # ユーザ作成
+useradd kebo # User created
-passwd kebo # パスワード設定
-usermod -aG wheel kebo # wheel グループに所属させる (sudo 実行のため) mkdir /home/kebo # ホームディレクトリ作成 chown kebo:kebo /home/kebo # ホームディレクトリの所有権変更
+passwd kebo # Password setting usermod -aG wheel kebo # wheel Belong to a group (for sudo execution) mkdir /home/kebo # Home directory creation chown kebo:kebo /home/kebo # Home directory ownership change mDNS settings
-mDNS settings
 Use Avahi to enable mDNS.
 Doing this makes the procedure much easier as the host name + .local can be resolved when accessing the Raspberry Pi 4 from the iPad Pro via a USB-C cable.